About Baltimore Sinus Specialists

 Nose, Sinus and Endoscopic Sinus Surgeons

-Dr. Dubin and Dr. Reh practice the full range of adult and pediatric ENT.
-Their past and present research centers on complex diseases of the nose and sinuses, particular revision sinus surgery, sinusitis with polyps, frontal sinus disease and tumors of the nose and sinuses.
+Dr. Dubin and Dr. Reh excel in the full spectrum of adult and pediatric ear, nose, and throat (ENT) care.
+Their research, both past and present, has primarily focused on complex diseases of the nose and sinuses, including revision sinus surgery, sinusitis with polyps, frontal sinus disease, and tumors affecting the nose and sinuses.

 Treatments: